 When temperatures begin to rise, it is easy to just turn on the air conditioning.
+We all want new and cheaper ways to keep your home cool!
 However, costs can add up quickly!
 Do you remember the days before you had air conditioning?
 Summers were brutal!
 However, we should all limit our use of AC to save money and energy.

 Fans are great, but there is a saying, “fans cool people, not rooms.”
 You have to be strategic about where you place the fans to really start to cool down your home.
 If you’re looking for some tips to limit your use of your air conditioner this summer to save money, read on.